CONTENT @ SCALE: HOW TO MAKE THE MOST OF YOUR MARKETING MATERIALS

 Our panel of speakers first identified three of the most useful content repurposing categories: itemising, top performing content, and poor performing content.

 - Itemising is a large scale content format that is made into smaller pieces, which can be reworked in different ways and different media platforms;

 - Top performing content is where a content that has been successful before is reworked to “spin new ideas out of it” as Mary-Anne Baldwin explained;

 - Poor performing content is when a piece of work with low traffic is recreated with the methods that had been used in top performing contents.

-Our panelists also focused on localized content and how to plan your strategy with the idea of reusing your work, especially when your plan includes reaching out to different parts of the world.
-“My advice is to include the globalization strategy at the beginning,” suggested Michela Simonelli, “so when you are deciding on your campaign, start thinking about your audience.”
+Our panelists also focused on localised content and how to plan your strategy with the idea of reusing your work, especially when your plan includes reaching out to different parts of the world.
+“My advice is to include the globalisation strategy at the beginning,” suggested Michela Simonelli, “so when you are deciding on your campaign, start thinking about your audience.”

 In order to reach different audiences with a similar messaging, our panelists expressed the importance of tagging and specifying the building blocks of your content from the start of your campaign.
 While it might sound very simple and not seem to create a notable difference on the front-end of your marketing strategy, both Rahel and Mary-Anne, experts on backend and frontend marketing respectively, discussed how knowing what type of building blocks you are working with would make it easier to repurpose and globalise your content.
 Michela echoed the same message from the perspective of localising, as most types of content are aimed at UK or US audiences by default— which is not always effective in every audience.
 From language differences to familiarity of the examples, it is important to take into account what your target audience looks for while building your recycled content.